lshtm-gigs/gigs/README.md

 in **gigs** - the WHO Child Growth standards, INTERGROWTH-21<sup>st</sup> Newborn Size standards (including Very Preterm), and the INTERGROWTH-21<sup>st</sup> Postnatal Growth standards for preterm infants.
+No other packages (except **gigs** for Stata) includes the extended versions of the INTERGROWTH-21<sup>st</sup>
+Newborn Size standards (incl.
+Very Preterm).

 A tick (✅) indicates that all possible standards are included in a package, a red cross (❌) indicates that these standards are completely missing, and a warning sign (⚠️) indicates that some of these standards are implemented but not others.

 | Software                                                                            | Platform | WHO (0-5 years) | IG-21<sup>st</sup> NBS | IG-21<sup>st</sup> PNG | IG-21<sup>st</sup> Fetal | Functionality              |
 |-------------------------------------------------------------------------------------|----------|-----------------|------------------------|------------------------|--------------------------|----------------------------|